simple-ssi/simple-cesr/README.md

 # simple-cesr

 `simple-cesr` is a simple, limited, true-to-spec implementation of [Composable Event Streaming Representation (CESR)](https://weboftrust.github.io/ietf-cesr/draft-ssmith-cesr.html).
 It is compatible with Node.js and major browsers.
-It has a simple API for encoding and transforming primitives across the three [domain representations](https://weboftrust.github.io/ietf-cesr/draft-ssmith-cesr.html#name-concrete-domain-representat) (Raw, Text, and Binary).
-It conspicuously adheres to terminology from the spec and carefully avoids introducing outside concepts beyond CESR.
+It has a simple API for encoding and transforming primitives across three [domain representations](https://weboftrust.github.io/ietf-cesr/draft-ssmith-cesr.html#name-concrete-domain-representat) (Raw, Text, and Binary), as discussed in the spec.
+It conspicuously adheres to terminology from the spec and carefully avoids introducing outside concepts.

 For now, we have only implemented a selected subset of primitives from the [small fixed raw size](https://weboftrust.github.io/ietf-cesr/draft-ssmith-cesr.html#name-small-fixed-raw-size-tables) and [large fixed raw size](https://weboftrust.github.io/ietf-cesr/draft-ssmith-cesr.html#name-large-fixed-raw-size-tables) tables: